01-edu/public/subjects/wdmatch.en.md

 - If it is possible, the program displays the `string` followed by a newline(`'\n'`), otherwise it simply displays a newline.

-- If the number of arguments is different from 2, the program displays newline.
+- If the number of arguments is different from 2, the program displays a newline.

 ### Usage